zx80/cachetools-utils/README.md

-  A convenient setup is to have *one* shared cache storage tier at the application level, which is accessed through wrappers to avoid collisions between cache functions.
+  A convenient setup is to have *one* shared cache storage tier at the application level, which is accessed through wrappers to avoid collisions between cache functions, basically by prepending keys with some prefix.

-  Depending on the access pattern, it may or may not be useful to put such multiple-level caching strategy in place.
+  Depending on the access pattern, it may or may not be useful to put a multiple-level caching strategy in place, with a local in-process cache and a higher-level inter-process and inter-host cache.

 - **Latency**